DJI and foreign drone restrictions: What this means for you

 In late 2025, new U.S. legislation introduced restrictions on Chinese and certain foreign-made drones, including DJI.
 These changes mainly affect new drone models entering the U.S. market.

-If you already own a DJI or other foreign-made drone you can continue to buy, own, and operate it under existing FAA/FCC rules.
+If you already own a DJI or other foreign-made drone, you can continue to buy, own, and operate it under existing FAA/FCC rules—unless you’re flying on federal projects or near sensitive infrastructure.

 Let’s explore what’s changed, what hasn’t, and what it means for drone operators, survey teams, and companies who are looking to invest in new platforms.